shopozor/ci/README.md

 * unit
 * acceptance

 tests are triggered.
-Their results is returned back to the pull request upon completion:
+Their results are returned back to the pull request upon completion:

 ![Pull request tests completion](doc/img/pr-tests-completion.png)